Operation Basalt

 Operation Basalt was a small British raid conducted during World War II on Sark during the German occupation of the Channel Islands.

-The objective of the raid was of offensive reconnaissance and capturing prisoners.
+The objective of the raid was offensive reconnaissance and capturing prisoners.

-1st Attempt
+First attempt

 The original plan was for the raid to take place on the night of 18–19 September 1942, and was postponed by a day, due to bad weather.
 Leaving Portland at 2200 it took longer than planned to reach Sark and MTB 344 encountered strong currents on the approach, resulting in an arrival time of 0300.
 The requirement to depart by 0330 in order to be clear of the German occupied islands before dawn resulted in the operation being aborted.
 MTB 344 returned safely to Portland at 0530.

-2nd Attempt
+Second attempt

-On the night of 3–4 October 1942 twelve men from the Special Operations Executive commanded No. 62 Commando (also known as the "Small Scale Raiding Force") and No. 12 Commando, left Portland on MTB 344 at 1900 and landed on Sark with the object of offensive reconnaissance and capturing prisoners.
+On the night of 3–4 October 1942 12 men from the Special Operations Executive commanded No. 62 Commando (also known as the "Small Scale Raiding Force") and No. 12 Commando, left Portland on MTB 344 at 1900 and landed on Sark with the object of offensive reconnaissance and capturing prisoners.